A new chapter for two Beacon residents

 For Myers-Rich, the public portion of their space is not about business but “about artists being able to have a social practice, which means going out into the community.
 I have regulars now.
 People come in and sit and read.
 People who respond to what we have here love books; it’s a common denominator.

 “Some people are shy, but they learn a whole other side of what a book can be,” she says.
 “Some peek in, look around for a second then leave.
 Or, they really spend time with the work.
 There’s an energy to books.
-They’re important because that’s how a culture survives.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+They’re important because that’s how a culture survives.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.